Up before 7.30. Helped Billington as usual. Not much to do. No post from England.

 Up about 7 o’clock.
 Helped officers’ servants by washing up breakfast things.
 Wrote letters to Ernie and Charlie.
 Wet day again.
 Received letter from Hilda Linfoot1.

 Hilda Linfoot: believed to be Hilda Tate Linfoot, ALL’s cousin, daughter of Charles Poulter Linfoot, who with his brother William Gaylard Linfoot and their families emigrated to New Zealand on 25 July 1912.
 Hilda had sent ALL a birthday card in January 1914 (Diary, 31 January 1914).
 Very little other communication is recorded until now, but the Diary mentions further letters in 1917 and 1918, and Hilda’s address in Auckland is noted in ALL’s 1917 Diary.
 Hilda was a younger sister of Lily Linfoot, who married Willie Marshall; see 10 June 1914.
-See also Family page. ↩
+See also Family page and Hilda disambiguation page. ↩

 Had practice going all day.
 Received news of big French successes at Verdun1 and also that we captured 200 Germans in a counter-attack up here.
 Read a good bit and got into bed in good time.
 Pretty cold and wet.
 Received letter from Charlie and papers from home.

 Up before 7 o’clock.
 Detailed off in the morning to assist Sergeant McGinn In the dressing station for walking cases.
 Vaguely heard that the Cheshires1 tried to get over the top and failed in the wet.
 Rain all the morning.
 Wet day, and cold.

 The 9th Cheshires were in the 58th Brigade, 19th (Western) Division. ↩